kokoro912/oamms/README.md

 # OAMMS
 Open Association Member Management System

-OAMMS is a simple and oepn source member management system for associations such as societies.
+OAMMS is a simple and oepn source member management system for associations such as academic societies.

 #Project website